maysaa/erpnextexample/README.md

 ## Testerpnext, V 1.0

-A simple example on erpnext, Not completed..
+A simple example on erpnext.
+Note:Working on it,not completed..

 #### License